 Aerial application is an integral part of production agriculture.
 Highly skilled pilots use specialized aircraft to safely and effectively apply seed, fertilizer and crop production products.

-In the industry’s beginnings, all of the products applied were dusting materials.
-Consequently the term “crop duster” came to describe the pilots that applied materials at low altitude to control disease and insect infestation.
+In the industry’s beginnings, all of the products applied were crop materials.
+Consequently the term “crop dusting” came to describe the pilots that applied materials at low altitude to control disease and insect infestation.
 The aircraft used to make these applications were surplus military aircraft.
 However, flying at low altitudes with heavy loads with numerous landings and takeoffs required the development of specialized aircraft.

 The average ag pilot has over 20 years of ag flying time.
 Many of the pilots in California have significantly more experience.

 Additionally, Aerial Pest Control Operators are licensed under the FAA Part 137 regulations, licensed by CDPR, register with county ag commissioners and must comply with regulatory oversight from numerous other state and county agencies.

 The California Agricultural Aircraft Association has served hundreds of business throughout our state for over 70 years.
 Below are some areas of CAAA involvement.